Polyendocrine metabolic ovarian syndrome: Lifestyle

-Brisk walking counts as exercise of moderate intensity.

-Weight management and a healthy lifestyle are first-line treatments for PCOS.
-Weight management includes the prevention of weight gain, losing some weight or maintaining weight loss.
+Weight management and a healthy lifestyle are first-line treatments for PMOS.
+Weight management includes the prevention of weight gain, losing some weight, or maintaining weight loss.
 Limited weight loss of 5% shows metabolic benefits, and possibly benefits for reproductive health.
-There is little evidence that one type of healthy diet is better than another in PCOS.
-In terms of exercise, the general population guidance of 150 minutes of exercise of moderate intensity per week is recommended to prevent weight gain.
+There is little evidence that one type of healthy diet is better than another in PMOS.
+In terms of exercise, the general population guidance of 150 minutes of moderate-intensity exercise per week is recommended to prevent weight gain.
 For weight loss, 250 minutes of moderate exercise is recommended.

-Lifestyle changes for people with PCOS have been proven to be difficult due to various factors.
-Some studies indicate that women with PCOS might have problems with feeling sated after eating, making weight loss more challenging.
-Sleep disorders, more prevalent in women with PCOS, cause fatigue which further makes a healthy lifestyle more difficult.
-Finally, issues with body image, eating disorders, depression or lack of intrinsic motivation (not enjoying exercise) may make lifestyle interventions more difficult.
+Lifestyle changes for people with PMOS have been proven to be difficult due to various factors.
+Some studies indicate that women with PMOS might have problems with feeling sated after eating, making weight loss more challenging.
+Sleep disorders, more prevalent in women with PMOS, cause fatigue, which further makes a healthy lifestyle more difficult.
+Finally, issues with body image, eating disorders, depression, or lack of intrinsic motivation (not enjoying exercise) may make lifestyle interventions more difficult.

-Lifestyle interventions for women with PCOS may include strategies such as setting goals, tracking progress, learning assertiveness, and relapse prevention.
-These approaches aim to support weight control, a healthy lifestyle, and emotional wellbeing.
+Lifestyle interventions for women with PMOS may include strategies such as setting goals, tracking progress, learning assertiveness, and relapse prevention.
+These approaches aim to support weight control, a healthy lifestyle, and emotional well-being.
 Support may also involve using SMART goals (specific, measurable, achievable, realistic, and timely).
 Broader behavioural or cognitive behavioural programmes may help increase motivation, continued participation, and long-term healthy habits.